Cost to Replace Floorboards and Joists

 A popular method for dealing with laminate flooring involves first closely analysing an open joint to establish in what direction the board has moved.

-A chisel and hammer should then be used to remove the skirting board on the side where the floorboards have moved towards.
+A chisel and hammer should then be used to remove the skirting board on the side the floorboards have moved towards.

 Upon removing the baseboard, it will be revealed which board is out of place.